-O'Connor was born on March 26, 1930, in El Paso, Texas.
-At a young age, she started teaching in local schoolhouses but craved a different path.
-At just 16 years old, she enrolled at Stanford University and in 1950, she graduated magna cum laude with a B.A. in economics.
-After continuing her studies and graduating form Stanford Law School, she sought a position as a lawyer but found that no one would hire her.
-She eventually found a position as deputy county attorney after offering to work for free and share a space with the secretary.
+Her life started on March 26, 1930, in El Paso, Texas.
+At a young age, she started teaching in local schoolhouses but ultimately craved a different path.
+At just 16 years old, she enrolled at Stanford University and in 1950, she graduated magna cum laude with her Bachelor's degree in economics.
+After continuing her studies and graduating from Stanford Law School, she decided to seek out a position as a lawyer but unfortunately found that no one would hire her.
+This was not for a lack of trying nor for lack of skillset.
+People just weren't accustomed to female lawyers and she couldn't find an employer who was ready to put a woman in a legal position.
+She eventually convinced an employer that she was worth a shot when she found a position as deputy county attorney after offering to work for free and share a space with the secretary.

-Her time spent volunteering in the political sphere for various organizations eventually brought her into more positions in the legal and political realms until Ronald Reagan nominated her for a position on the Supreme Court.
+Throughout the earlier stages of her life, Sandra Day O'Connor also began to volunteer in the political realm.
+The time she spent volunteering in the political sphere for various organizations eventually started putting her in the spotlight and led to her being nominated for a position on the Supreme Court by Ronald Reagan.

 O'Connor's legacy also includes her commitment to judicial independence.
-Throughout her time on the bench, she showed that she was not beholden to any political party or ideology.
+Throughout her time on the bench, she demonstrated that she was not beholden to any political party or ideology.
 She was a fair and impartial judge who always put the law first.
-This commitment to principle helped earn her respect from both sides of the aisle and made her one of the most respected members of the Supreme Court and is one that we hold near and dear to our hearts as we seek to fight for truth in each of our cases.
+Her commitment to principle earned her an ear from both sides of the aisle and made her one of the most respected Supreme Court members.
+It is one we hold close to our hearts as we fight for justice.

 Sandra Day O'Connor has paved the pathway to legal excellence and both encouraged more women to enter the legal field and become involved in politics.
 Her legacy is one of breaking barriers and forging the way for future generations of women.
 Her example has led to greater gender equality in these fields today.